roblatour/OMVBackup/README.md

 1. via the command line

-   1.1 Either directly or remotely access the OMV machine's command line
+   1.1 Directly or remotely access the OMV machine's command line

-   1.2 Change the current directory the directory in which the shell file is stored, for example:
+   1.2 Change the current directory to the directory in which the shell file is stored, for example:

 		cd ~/backupRoutine